-This course is one of two general education mathematics courses focusing on concepts, operations, and models involved with numeration systems, sets, whole numbers, decimals, integers, rational numbers, real numbers, equations, and functions, with emphasis on estimation, problem solving, and mathematical reasoning.
-Active and cooperative learning are also emphasized with E-manipulatives, and computer technology incorporated throughout the course.
-(Prerequisites: Minimum grade of C in MATH 0099, MATH 0100, MATH 1113, or higher; and college level reading).
+This course is one of two general education mathematics courses focusing on concepts, operations, and models involved with numeration systems, sets, whole numbers, decimals, integers, rational numbers, real numbers, equations, and functions, with emphasis on estimation problem solving, and mathematical reasoning.
+Active and cooperative learning are also emphasized with use of manipulative or E-manipulatives and computer technology incorporated throughout the course.
+College level reading skills as demonstrated by completion of READ 0900 or equivalent placement score.
+(Prerequisites: MATH 0099, MATH 0100.)